 Although we were on the train from Calais (late evening) till Copenhagen (next evening) there was no restaurant car.
 We had only taken food for the first day so we got hungry.
 We only had Danish money so we couldn’t buy anything at the stations till we crossed into Denmark (about noon on Saturday) when we bought chocolate and pop.

-Frances’s acceptance of how things were continued.
+Frances’s calm acceptance non-ideal situations continued into the rowing itself.
 “The boat we borrowed was very old (though originally good, no doubt) and creaked a lot and needed leather washers to steady the stretcher,” she wrote, adding that “It was choppy on the day of the race.”

 They had some opportunity to practice beforehand, and Mike Paye came out and coached them.
 Interestingly, they were the only crew in the whole regatta to have brought a male coach.